-We understand, that there are occasions when people would like to raise their concerns formally.
-In this case, the Academy will attempt to resolve the issue internally, through the stages outlined within this complaint's procedure.
+We understand that there are occasions when people would like to raise their concerns formally.
+In this case, the academy will attempt to resolve the issue internally, through the stages outlined within this complaint's procedure.
+All complaints will be referred to the earliest appropriate stage in this procedure.